Configuring Vitest for Next.js App Router

 Establish a deterministic testing baseline by implementing a strict configuration matrix.
 The following patterns guarantee consistent execution across local environments and CI runners by eliminating window is not defined and ReferenceError: document is not defined during component mounting.
 Aligning these patterns with established Component & Integration Testing Frameworks ensures cross-project consistency.

-vitest.config.ts must explicitly target jsdom, inline Next.js internals to prevent pre-bundling collisions, and resolve project aliases.
+vitest.config.ts must explicitly target jsdom, inline Next.js internals to prevent pre-bundling collisions, and resolve project aliases:

 import { defineConfig } from 'vitest/config';